High Contrast Mode:

 Saddle Stitch Binding

 The saddle stitch binding method can sometimes pose a real challenge for crossover images.
-Even though saddle stitched books open flat and won't lose any part of the image to a deep gutter, this construction method has a propensity toward slight misalignments of crossover images.
+Even though saddle stitched books will open relatively flat and won't lose any part of the image to a deep gutter, this construction method has a propensity toward slight misalignments of crossover images.

 Because saddle-stitched books are constructed from folded sheets that are nested together, the pages are arranged differently than other types of books.
 Using a simple 8-page saddle-stitched book as an example, page 1 of the book would print opposite page 8 on the same side of a sheet.
 Page 2 would print opposite page 7 on the reverse side of the 1 and 8 sheet.
 Page 3 would print opposite page 6 on the same side of a sheet.
 Page 4 would be printed opposite page 5 on the reverse of the 3 and 6 sheet.